oa-device/Dullahan/README.md

 ## Docker Setup

 The project uses Docker to containerize the orchestrator and proxy components.
-The `docker` directory contains subdirectories for these components:
+The `apps` directory contains subdirectories for these components:

-- `docker/proxy`: Dockerfile and related files for the Proxy Cache component
+- `apps/orch`: Dockerfile and related files for the Orchestrator component
-- `docker/orchestrator`: Dockerfile and related files for the Orchestrator component
+- `apps/proxy`: Dockerfile and related files for the Proxy Cache component

 The `docker-compose.yml` file in the root directory defines the multi-container Docker application for these components.